Xeonam/Weather-Forecast/doc/functional-specification.md

 approach can be particularly advantageous in situations where speed and user-friendliness are of paramount importance.

+## Model of required business processes

+A weather forecast program is a cornerstone of our modern world, an unseen but ever-present force that extends its influence over countless facets of our lives.
+Beyond simply informing us if we should bring an umbrella or sunscreen, it plays a crucial role in safety, economic stability, environmental preservation, and even our overall quality of life.

+In the realm of safety, weather forecasts stand as guardians against the forces of nature.
+They predict the arrival of hurricanes, tornadoes, and severe storms, allowing us to evacuate and prepare, potentially saving lives in the process.
+These predictions are not just numbers on a screen; they are early warnings that can be the difference between life and death.

+For those working the earth, such as farmers, these forecasts are lifelines.
+They guide decisions about planting, harvesting, and irrigation, ensuring that crops thrive and food security is upheld.
+Similarly, the transportation industry leans heavily on accurate weather forecasts to ensure passenger safety, maintain punctual schedules, and optimize their operations.

+The energy sector benefits as well, as forecasts enable efficient resource management, ensuring a steady power supply while reducing costs and environmental impact.
+Construction companies use these forecasts to schedule work, enhancing worker safety and saving time and resources.
+Meanwhile, healthcare facilities turn to weather forecasts to prepare for weather-related injuries and illnesses, and even to staff adequately during heatwaves or cold snaps.

+Tourism, a sector dependent on outdoor activities and travel, thrives with the aid of weather forecasts, which guarantee the safety and enjoyment of their customers.
+Retail businesses optimize their inventory and sales strategies with weather data, ultimately benefiting both their bottom line and the customer experience.

+In the financial sector, insurance companies rely on weather forecasts to assess and manage risks, ensuring that policyholders receive appropriate coverage and compensation.
+Simultaneously, weather predictions aid in the monitoring of air and water quality, enabling the protection of the environment, and in the long-term, the fight against climate change through adaptation and mitigation strategies.

+Weather forecasts contribute to natural resource management, aiding in the conservation of forests, water resources, and wildlife.
+They guide urban planning decisions, improving infrastructure, traffic management, and emergency response strategies, ultimately fostering more livable cities.
+These forecasts also support education, scientific research, and meteorological studies, providing insights into Earth's climate and weather systems.

+For individuals, weather forecasts make daily life more predictable and enjoyable.
+They allow us to plan outdoor activities, travel, and routines with confidence.
+Forecasts also empower us to take measures to protect our homes, families, and property during adverse conditions.

+In essence, a weather forecast program isn't just about predicting weather; it's about shaping and safeguarding our lives.
+It fosters safety, boosts economic growth, ensures environmental preservation, and enhances our collective ability to adapt to a changing world.
+It is a testament to human innovation and a critical tool that keeps us informed, safe, and well-prepared for whatever nature may throw our way.

 ## Standard scenario

 In the following, we describe the general procedure for running the software: